garysoed/protoboard2/README.md

 -   **D2**: A piece with two faces.
 For example: cards and coins.
 -   **D6**: A piece with six sides.
 For example: a d6 die.
 -   **DN**: A piece with any specified number of sides.
+-   **Board**: A special D1 that cannot be interacted with.

+All pieces has a method to retrieve all faces for printing purposes.

 ### Region

 A region can contain other pieces.
 They can be used to group pieces together.
-Some example
+Some example regions:

-regions:
+-   **Slot**: Can contain only 1 piece.
+-   **Surface**: Pieces can be placed in an x - y coordinate, based on the position of the mouse when adding the piece.
 -   **Bag**: Puts in pieces, and you can only take out random items from the bag.
 -   **Chute**: Mimics a cube tower.
 Put in pieces and they may randomly come out.
 -   **Deck**: Pieces are stacked.
 They can be shuffled, reversed, cut.
 Only the top and bottom pieces can be revealed at a time.
 -   **Hand**: A player's hand.
 Always arranges all the contents in horizontal order and allows random access to all its contents.

--   **Surface**: Pieces can be placed in an x - y coordinate.
+## Actions

+A state changes its state using actions.
+Actions are triggered by objects, usually by user actions.

 ### Special